|

 crankcase after finding its way past the gears of the oil pump.

-My solution to the problem is adding a tap into the oil feed line.
+A safe solution is to add a non-return valve into the oil line.
+Although

 Valve grease nipples.